jusdeliens/xihara/README.md

 ## 📂 Folders

-The following folders contains the solution of the challenge.
+The following folders contain the solution of the challenge.
-Ideally, students will have to rewrite it from scratch, guided by their teacher host to make them use the best practices.
+Ideally, students will have to rewrite it from scratch, guided by their host to make them use the best practices.
 And if they need help, they can keep the interfaces and implement the classes behind, and theirs methods.

 ### 📂 collector